Campaign to Suppress Bandits in Western Guangxi

 The Campaign to Suppress Bandits in Guangxi was a counter-guerrilla / counterinsurgency campaign the communists fought against the nationalist guerrilla force that mostly consisted of bandits and nationalist regular troops left behind after the nationalist government withdrew from mainland China.
-This campaign is the last stage of the Campaign to Suppress Bandits in Guangxi, after which the last nationalist force left in Guangxi was annihilated.
-The campaign was fought during the Chinese Civil War in the post-World War II era in the western Guangxi, and resulted in communist victory.
+This campaign is the last stage of the Campaign to Suppress Bandits in Guangxi, after which the last nationalist forces left in Guangxi were killed.
+The campaign took place during the Chinese Civil War in the post-World War II era in the western Guangxi, and resulted in communist victory.